 Three lesser known lettuces, at least here in the US are:

 - Summercrisp, also known as Batavian or French crisp.
 It’s appearance is midway between iceberg and leaf lettuce.
 The heads are larger and the plants are more bolt-resistant.

 - Stem lettuce is grown for its seedstalk rather than its leaves.
 As noted above, it’s used in Asian cooking.

 - Oilseed lettuce is grown for its large seed from which an oil that is used in cooking is produced.
 It has fewer leaves and bolts more quickly than the other kinds of lettuce.

 How to Grow Lettuce

 Lettuce requires cool weather to grow.
-Temperatures above 80⁰F cause it to bolt which means that it produces seeds.
+Temperatures above 80⁰F cause it to bolt which means that it flowers then produces seeds then dies.
 The leaves become bitter when the plants bolt.
 The plants will freeze below 32⁰F.
 Their ideal temperature range is 45⁰F to 65⁰F.
 You can extend their growing season by growing them where taller plants will shade them.
 Lettuce also grows well in containers if you have limited space or no yard to garden in.